CartWebApp/bio-shield-website-vaslo-co/rey-reflection.md

 My Chat GPT prompts:
 1. How do I make a navigation bar for my website?

+DeepAI: Make a corporate logo for a company called Bio Shield, dark green and yellow, with a shield and insect

 Google Gemini:
 1. HTML and CSS to create a sign in and sign up page for my website.